Sush Machida Gaikotsu

-Sush Machida Gaikotsu (Sush Machida, born in Maebashi, Japan), is a contemporary Japanese artist.
-He currently lives and works in Las Vegas, Nevada, U.S.A.
+Sush Machida Gaikotsu is a Japanese artist.
+He lives and works in Las Vegas, Nevada.
 His artwork has been exhibited internationally.
 Machida received his M.F.A.
 (2002) from the University of Nevada, Las Vegas.
 He is represented by Western Project, Los Angeles, among others.

 Artwork

 Los Angeles Times art critic David Pagel wrote "It's a rare instance of less-is-more magic, when a strictly limited number of judicious decisions intensifies the effect of the whole.
 Pop art never looked more scorchingly gorgeous or wickedly Zen."